sinanw/ml-classification-malicious-network-traffic/README.md

 # ML Classification - Network Traffic Analysis
 This project aims to analyze and classify a real network traffic dataset to detect malicious/benign traffic records.
-It compares and tunes the performance of several Machine Learning algorithms to maintain the highest accuracy and lowest False Negative rates.
+It compares and tunes the performance of several Machine Learning algorithms to maintain the highest accuracy and lowest False Positive/Negative rates.

 ## Data Set (Aposemat IoT-23)
 The dataset used in this demo is: [CTU-IoT-Malware-Capture-34-1](https://mcfp.felk.cvut.cz/publicDatasets/IoT-23-Dataset/IndividualScenarios/CTU-IoT-Malware-Capture-34-1/bro/).<br/>